Automattic/Rewrite-Rules-Inspector/readme.txt

 == Changelog ==

 = 1.1 (Sept.
 25, 2012) =
+* Support for route matching when WordPress lives in a subdirectory.
+Props [dbernar1](https://github.com/dbernar1)
 * Display a success message after you've flushed your rewrite rules

 = 1.0 (May 9, 2012) =